computablelabs/compspec/TopLevelSpec.md

 - `T_submit`: Number of tokens minted when a new listing is listed #31
 - `MarketFactory.get_list_of_data_markets()`: Returns a list of available data markets.

+## Network Token
+The `NetworkToken` is the central token that powers the Computable network.
+It is used by the [MarketFactory](MarketFactory.md) to perform operations and is used to pay for queries executed by a `Backend`.
+The `NetworkToken` is implemented by a `StandardToken` (ERC) for now.

 ## Market

 The `Market` is the central contract that governs the behavior of a data